INTO-CPS-Association/DTaaS-examples/digital_twins/incubator-monitor-server/README.md

 This example simulates a scenario where the lid of the Incubator is removed and later put back on.
 The Incubator is equipped with anomaly detection capabilities, which can detect anomalous behavior (i.e. the removal of the lid).
 When an anomaly is detected, the Incubator then triggers an energy saving mode where the heater is turned off.

 From a monitoring perspective, we wish to verify that within 3 simulation steps of an anomaly detection, the energy saving mode is turned on.
-To verify this behavior, we construct the property: $anomaly \rightarrow (F [ 0, 3 ] energy\_saving)$.
+To verify this behavior, we construct the property: $`anomaly \rightarrow (F_{[0,3]}\space energy\_saving)`$.
 Whenever a True or False verdict is produced by the monitor, it is reset, allowing for the detection of repeated satisfaction/violation detections of the property.

 The simulated scenario progresses as follows: